Yashwant077/Amazon-Price-Tracker/README.md

 # Amazon-Price-Tracker
-* It will notify(via email) you if a product price hits your entered price range on amazon.
+* Here, If a product's price falls within your specified range on Amazon, you will receive an email notification.

 ### Python Libraries Used:
 * **requests** to access or browse the product url on the browser.